NaN's in the simulation

 To study the problem (sorry, not very sophisticated), I compiled a cout statement into the above method, printing out a warning message whenever there are zero electrons.
 I then ran the standard prodsingle_lbne35t.fcl script from lbnecode.
 I saw several of my warning messages in every event!
 It takes two instances to generate a divide-by-zero error.

-#1 Updated by Brian Rebel over 5 years ago
+#1 Updated by Brian Rebel almost 6 years ago

 I am surprised that there is ever a case where no electrons are passed to the AddIonizationElectrons method.
 The reason being that any energy deposition creates ionization electrons.
 I guess it is possible that those electrons are attenuated away before reaching any wire planes, but that seems unlikely.